rotheconrad/F100_Prok_Recombination/README.md

 Contains the code and workflow for the F100 recombination project.

-This workflow will assess the frequency of genes with 100% sequence similarity (F100) between a pair genomes compared to the total reciprocal best matches (RBMs) of genes shared between them for all genome pairs within a species.
+This workflow will assess the frequency of genes with 100% sequence similarity (F100) between a pair of genomes compared to the total reciprocal best matches (RBMs) of genes shared between them for all genome pairs within a species.
 A collection of genomes in fasta format belonging to the same species is all that is required as input.

 Assuming that a high F100 score for a given average nucleotide identity (ANI) indicates recent homologous recombination between a pair of genomes, this workflow will identify genomes from a set of species genomes with the greatest amount of recent recombination (i.e. which genome pairs share the most identical genes).